🔍 공개 퀴즈 검색

 1. A model identifying six elements of argument including claim, evidence, warrant, backing, qualifier, rebuttal ✓

-2. A writing style
+2. A writing style for creative essays

-3. A persuasive technique
+3. A persuasive technique using emotions

-4. A type of evidence
+4. A type of evidence from research

 What is a qualifier in argument?

-1. A conclusion
+1. A conclusion at the end

-4. Words that limit the scope of claim (usually, often, most) ✓
+2. Words that limit the scope of claim (usually, often, most) ✓

 Why is one example usually insufficient?

-1. One instance doesn't establish a pattern or prove general claim ✓
+3. One instance doesn't establish a pattern or prove general claim ✓

-4. Examples don't matter
+4. Examples don't matter at all

 What should you do when integrating evidence?

-1. Just drop quotes randomly
+1. Just drop quotes randomly into paragraphs

-4. Introduce evidence with context, integrate smoothly, explain its significance ✓
+2. Introduce evidence with context, integrate smoothly, explain its significance ✓

 What is the relationship between evidence and reasoning?

-1. They're exactly the same
+1. They're exactly the same thing

-2. Evidence provides proof; reasoning explains how that proof supports the claim ✓
+4. Evidence provides proof; reasoning explains how that proof supports the claim ✓

 What makes a claim supportable?

-1. Everyone agrees
+1. Everyone already agrees with it

-2. It can be backed with evidence and isn't purely subjective ✓
+3. It can be backed with evidence and isn't purely subjective ✓

-4. It's just opinion
+4. It's just a personal preference

 What is circular reasoning?